-Laura J. Kornish is the associate dean of undergraduate affairs and a professor of marketing at the Leeds School of Business, University of Colorado Boulder.
+Laura J. Kornish is the associate dean of undergraduate programs and a professor of marketing at the Leeds School of Business, University of Colorado Boulder.

 Professor Kornish’s research focuses on the fuzzy front end of innovation.
 The front end is “fuzzy” because it is unstructured, with the problem scope in flux and dozens or even hundreds of raw ideas in the running.
 Her research looks at how to generate ideas and select the best ones, and how well people do that.

 She previously served as an associate editor for Management Science and is currently on the editorial board of Marketing Science.

 At Leeds, she has taught in the undergraduate, MS, and MBA programs.

 Most recently, she taught BASE: the Business core Applied Semester Experience.
 BASE is a required sophomore class, serving as a capstone to the business core.
 Students work on business problems that span marketing, accounting, finance, operations, and more.
 The course is a chance for students to integrate and apply what they learned in the core classes.
 No other business school has an experience like BASE.